We provide the low-down on our featured city – this month, our focus is on Munich…

 - Most of central Munich is cycle-friendly, with widespread bike lanes and rentals

-What to eat in Munich:
+What to eat and drink in Munich:

 Weisswurst (pale Bavarian sausage made from seasoned minced veal) with a soft brezn pretzel and sweet mustard, only served before 12pm; along with traditional Bavarian dishes such as schnitzel, potato salad and sauerkraut.